Ardrossan: Ferry services

+Energy

+Ardrossan is located near two nuclear power stations: Hunterston A, 360 MW and Hunterston B, 1215 MW.
+Both power stations have been shut down and are in a process of decommissioning.
+Hunterston A was shut down officially in 1990, whilst Hunterston B was shut down in 2022 and formally began decommissioning in 2026.
+Ardrossan Wind Farm, a 24 MW wind farm that opened in 2004, overlooks the town.

 Governance

 Ardrossan is in the Ayrshire North and Arran constituency in the House of Commons and Cunninghame North constituency in the Scottish Parliament.
 The Westminster seat is held by the Scottish Labour Party following the election of Irene Campbell in 2024, and the Holyrood seat was gained by the Scottish National Party from Labour in the May 2007 election by a mere 48 votes.

 Historically, Ardrossan has been part of the UK parliament constituencies North Ayrshire (1868–1918), Bute and Northern Ayrshire (1918–1983) and Cunninghame North (1983–2005).
 These constituencies historically returned Conservative or Unionist MPs until 1987, when the constituency was won by the Labour Party.